Dolbadarn Castle: 14th – 21st centuries

 J. M. W. Turner's painting Dolbadarn Castle, 1800.

 "Dolbadarn Castle, Llanberis, Wales", ca. 1890 - 1900.

 The remaining parts of the castle continued to be used as a manor house into the 14th century.
 By the 18th century, however, Dolbadarn Castle was ruined and uninhabited.
 From the 1760s onwards, however, it became a popular topic for painters interested in the then fashionable landscape styles of the Sublime and the Picturesque.
 Typically the castle was painted in the middle ground, allowing the viewer's eye to contrast its ruined outline with the lakes and mountains of Snowdonia; frequently the landscape was misrepresented by the artist, to create a more striking or dramatic effect.
 J. M. W. Turner's 1800 work Dolbadarn Castle depicted the back-lit castle looming over the landscape and became particularly famous, but the paintings of the castle by Richard Wilson and Paul Sandby also represent important artistic works of the period.

 In 1941 the castle was given to the State by Sir Michael Duff.
 It is now maintained by Cadw and is protected as a Grade I listed building and as a scheduled monument.
 In the light of Welsh devolution and other political changes, the history of Dolbadarn Castle and similar Welsh castles has become increasingly prominent.
 In response, Cadw noted that they intend to give increased priority to communicating the history of these castles and the Welsh princes.
+Since 2024, Cadw have used the Welsh name Castell Dolbadarn in English.